mozilla/fx-private-relay/METRICS.md

 [Premium Page, Plan Matrix]: #ctx-premium-matrix "Details for the Plan Matrix on the Premium Upsell page"
 [Premium Page]: #ctx-premium "Details for elements on the Premium Upsell Page"
 [Server Events]: #ctx-server "Details for website events that originate on the API server"
+[Tips]: #ctx-tips "Details for the Tips box in a masks dashboard."
 [Universal Measurement Protocol]: https://developers.google.com/analytics/devguides/collection/protocol/v1 "Measurement Protocol Overview for Universal Analytics"

 ### <a name="ctx-landing">Landing Page</a>